nkoster/runfaas/README.md

 ```

 The server will detect files changes inside the functions/ folder
-and will reload when new functions are added or when old functions are removed. (experimental)
+and will reload whenever new functions are added or when old functions are removed. (experimental)

 ### Deploy a FaaS function